 This must be done not only in formal categorical terms but also in conceptual representational terms.
-Only together, the mathematical formalism and physical concepts will be able to provide a truly objective {\it anschaulich} content to the theory of quanta.
+Only together, the mathematical formalism supported by an adequate conceptual framework will be able to provide a truly objective {\it anschaulich} content to the notion of quantum entanglement.